-Accounts payable and accrued liabilities decreased by \$11.3 M, from \$57.6 M as at March 31, 2018 to \$46.3 M as at September 30, 2018.
+Accounts payable and accrued liabilities decreased by \$5.5 M, from \$57.6 M as at March 31, 2018 to \$52.2 M as at June 30, 2018.
 This decrease is largely due to the variation of activities of the various ongoing construction projects.

 To carry out its major projects, JCCBI entered into construction contracts which provide for the withholding of a portion of the payment until certain work is completed and until the contractual warranties have expired in compliance with the performance requirements.
-These contractual holdbacks have decreased by \$2.1 M, to amount to \$10.1 M as at September 30, 2018 (\$12.2 M as at March 31, 2018).
+These contractual holdbacks have decreased by \$2.1 M, to amount to \$10.1 M as at June 30, 2018 (\$12.2 M as at March 31, 2018).
 These amounts will become payable when the work is completed and the warranties have expired.

-During the last two (2) quarters, JCCBI reviewed the assumptions underlying environmental obligations.
-A \$1.2 M decrease in liability related to the review of assumptions was recognized.
-In addition, the work planned in the West and East Sectors of the Bonaventure Expressway has generated expenditures in the order of \$1.2 M, reducing the environmental liability by the same amount.
-As a result of these charges and reviews, the environmental obligations decreased by \$2.1 M amounting to \$22.3 M as at September 30, 2018 (\$24.4 M as at March 31, 2018).
+In the last quarter, JCCBI reviewed the assumptions underlying environmental obligations.
+A \$2.0 M increase in liability related to the review of assumptions was recognized.
+In addition, the work planned in the West and East Sectors of the Bonaventure Expressway has generated expenditures in the order of \$0.3 M, reducing the environmental liability by the same amount.
+As a result of these charges and reviews, the environmental obligations increased by \$1.0 M amounting to \$25.4 M as at June 30, 2018 (\$24.4 M as at March 31, 2018).